myaeisan-emily/myaeisan-emily.github.io/README.md

 # About Me

 I am a final year master's student of Sirindhorn International Institute of Technology (SIIT), Thammasat University, Thailand.
-My research interests mainly focus on Natural Language Processing especially in Machine Translation, Neural Language Models, and Linguistic Tools.
-I am also interested in Data Science, Machine Learning, and Deep Learning fields.
+My research interests mainly focus on Natural Language Processing (NLP) especially in Machine Translation, Neural Language Models, and Linguistic Tools.
+I am also interested in Machine Learning (ML) field.
 My email is x@gmail.com where x is myaeisan1995.

 ## Education